cuzv/RRNavigationBar/README.md

 Try not change `translucent` property, which is may cause navigationBar flash when animation complete with extends container ViewController's view backgroundColor.

- `hidden`property will have no effect, try use `setBackgroundImage:forBarMetrics:` & `shadowImage` make navigationBar invisible.
+Set `hidden`property will have no effect, try use `setBackgroundImage:forBarMetrics:` & `shadowImage` make navigationBar invisible.

 ## License